Campus accommodations are nearly sold out for this program. Please see our list of local hotels and inns.

 - Explore avenues to get Drawdown information into the hands and minds of young people so they can both participate in and lead necessary action and innovation.

-- Provide opportunity and resources for schools and communities to begin or deepen relationships, collaboration, and mutual support toward learning and implementing Drawdown solutions.
+- Provide an opportunity for schools and communities to begin or deepen relationships, collaboration, and mutual support toward learning and implementing Drawdown solutions.

 Connect, learn, and help chart a path forward for solutions-based climate change education and implementation in your school or community.